Understanding RV Trailer Weight Ratings

 Kelsey’s first career as a performing artist had her traveling the world.
 Eager to keep traveling, she hit the road to see the USA in a 69’ Airstream Overlander.
 Today you can find her writing about travel, design, and good food.
 When she’s not planning her next trip, she’s sipping on local beer and petting other people’s dogs.

-GVWR (Gross Vehicle Weight Rating)
+GVWR = Gross Vehicle Weight Rating

 Wondering how much liquid, passengers, and cargo you can carry?
 Then you’re wondering about your CCC.
 Use this simple formula to calculate how much weight you can take on board.

-GAWR (Gross Axle Weight Rating)
+GAWR = Gross Axle Weight Rating

 Curb Weight

-Tongue Weight (for Travel Trailers)
+Tongue Weight Rating

 GCWR (Gross Combined Weight Rating)

-As a general rule, it’s best to err on the side of caution.
-When calculating your weight allowances, always come in under the recommended ratings.
-This prevents strain on your tow vehicle and trailer and ensures safe driving conditions for you and others on the road.
+These RV trailer weight ratings are essential to finding your perfect RV and maintaining your equipment.
+A knowledgeable RV salesperson can help you find a trailer or fifth wheel that you can safely tow.
+Generally, it’s best to err on the side of caution.
+When calculating weight allowances, many RVers strive to stay under their recommended ratings.
+This prevents strain on the tow vehicle and trailer while ensuring safe driving conditions for you and others.

 Leave Your Comment